GuFFy12/Discord-Token-Checker/README.md

 # Discord-Token-Checker
 Check and write all account info + Check nitro on account

+Also check https://github.com/GuFFy12/Discord-Token-Parser (Parse discord tokens from any file, even if there is other shit in the file with them.)

+I have a great desire to remake this shit code, but I'm too lazy😔

 JS EDITION: https://github.com/amfero/DiscordTokenChecker (I will contribute here (Py is 🤢))

 TS EDITION: https://github.com/cattyngmd/DiscordTokenChecker-ts